SalesforceCloudServices/ltng-support-comp-validation/README.md

 If push comes to shove, you can always add in Lightning Design System classes, through  [See Here for more details](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm)

 	ex:
-	$A.util.addClass(component.find('level1'), '.slds-required');
+	$A.util.addClass(component.find('level1'), 'slds-required');

 ---

 # Quick Demo of using inputField and CSS for validation  (when push comes to shove)

+Coming soon

+# Approach

-In order to use the inputField approach you will need to
+In order to use the inputField approach you will need
-1. Create a few custom CSS classes
+1. A few custom CSS classes
-2. Make use of the aura:doneRendering event
+2. aura:doneRendering event
-3. Use some javaScript magic
+3. JavaScript magic

-## CSS classes needed
+## CSS classes

-A lightning:inputField component is not a single HTML element in the final markup rendered in the browser just because it may look like one in your aura markup.
-In order to apply a style like 'disabled' to only the input and not the label, a CSS selector approach is used.
+Many lightning components are not a single HTML element in the final browser markup.
+In order to apply a 'disabled' look to only the input a CSS selector approach is used.
 Case in point, see the class '.THIS .custom-disabled input' below.
-Remember that with lightning:inputField there is no v.disabled property to set.
-Required and disabled behaviors require some custom classes, but the error class can be used directly from the lightning design system by applying 'slds-has-error' which you can read more about [here](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm).
+There is no v.disabled property to set in a lightning:inputField.

+Required and disabled behaviors require custom classes which borrow from the style guide, but the error class can be used directly from the lightning design system by applying 'slds-has-error' which you can read more about [here](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/js_cb_styles.htm).

 	ex:
 	.THIS